nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list people
+1. User requests to list contacts
-2. CONNECTIONS show a list of people
+2. CONNECTIONS show a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. CONNECTIONS delete the person
+4. CONNECTIONS delete the contact

     Use case ends.